 The Career Development Center (CDC) provides services at no cost to alumni for three years after their graduation including assistance with resumes, interviewing, and job search strategies.
 To schedule an appointment with a career counselor, please call 651-523-2302.
 Depending on the time of year, appointment availability and service may be limited.

 Alumni who are more than three years post-graduation may use the resources on the CDC webpage and within Handshake.
-We have also developed a list of community resources you can access for further assistance, which can be found .
+We have also developed a list of community career resources (PDF) which you can access for further assistance.

 Handshake is the CDC's online job posting, campus recruiting, communication and networking system.
-Register for your free Handshake account today and sign up following these instructions.
+Register for your free Handshake account today and sign up following Hamline's Handshake instructions (Google Doc).
 Take advantage of the system's many features, including:

 - Review and apply for current job postings